Travel insurance

 Some insurers have a list of conditions – such as coeliac disease, epilepsy and hypertension – that they automatically cover provided everything’s well controlled (for instance, you haven’t required hospital treatment in the past year).
 Even if your condition’s not on the list, you might be able to get cover if you pay extra.
 If cover for your pre-existing condition is available, don’t travel without it.
 A massive overseas medical bill isn’t the souvenir you want to bring home.

 Insurers won’t necessarily cover your participation in adventure activities, such as scuba diving and rock climbing.
 Some charge extra to cover ski or snowboarding trips.
-When you’re booking, check the policy to see which pursuits are automatically covered, which you must pay extra for and which are always excluded.
+When booking, check the policy to see which pursuits are automatically covered, which you must pay extra for and which are always excluded.

 All the policies we looked at cap cover for individual items.
 Although you may have paid $3000 for a smartphone, 1Cover, American Express, Kiwi and Tinz insurers will only pay out $1000 if it gets stolen.
 Usually you can upgrade your cover for individual items, but you’ll pay extra for the privilege.